nico-TheDev/theAspiringDev1/README.md

-### Hi there 👋
+### Hello, I'm Nico 💻😎

-- 🔭 I’m currently working on my skills in Frontend Development
+- 🔭 I’m currently working on my skills in Frontend Development in the #100DaysOfCode
-- 🧐 I’m currently learning React JS
+- 🧐 I’m learning React JS
 - 💬 Ask me about learning resources
 - 📫 How to reach me: @theAspiringDev1